ReHRI’17 – International Workshop on reproducible HRI experiments: scientific endeavors, benchmarking and standardization

 Topics of interest include, but are not limited to:

-A non-exhaustive list of topics to be included in the workshop is as follows:
+A non-exhaustive list of topics to be covered in the workshop is as follows:

 - Benchmarking HRI in robotic applications